IgrikXD/WSPR-beacon/Usage-guide.md

 ## Device usage
 The device operates in fully automatic mode.
 Turn on the device by switching the **_SW1_** toggle switch position.
 After switching on the device the **_green LED (ON)_** should light up, which means that the device is working correctly and the initialization process has started.

-> [!NOTE]
->During the device operation you will have access to logging of all actions performed by the device through the use of "_Tools_" -> "_Serial Monitor_" in Arduino IDE.

 ### Hardware initialization
 Initialization of the hardware is performed in the _void setup()_ function and is executed only once, when the device is started.